-Figure 2.3: Beacon with Hex ID 3EF42AF43F81FE0
+Figure 2.4: Beacon with Hex ID 3EF42AF43F81FE0

 The Hex ID is used operationally as the identification in Cospas-Sarsat distress alert messages sent to Responsible Agencies.
 The Hex ID can be decoded to provide a variety of information about the beacon, depending on the protocol used to encode it.
-Beacon coding protocols are described in document C/S T.001 (available on the Cospas-Sarsat website).
+Beacon coding protocols are described in documents C/S T.001 and C/S T.018 (available on the Cospas-Sarsat website).
 All Hex IDs include a country of registration provided as a MID (Maritime Identification Digit) code, a three-digit identity.
 A list of all MID codes used by Cospas-Sarsat is provided in Annex B of this document.

 Hex IDs can be decoded using a software tool, also available on the Cospas-Sarsat website.
-Figure 2.4 shows the result of decoding the Hex ID of the beacon from Figure 2.3 using the decode tool on the Cospas-Sarsat website.
+Figure 2.5 shows the result of decoding the Hex ID of the beacon from Figure 2.4 using the decode tool on the Cospas-Sarsat website.

-Figure 2.4: Decode of Beacon 3EF42AF43F81FE0
+Figure 2.5: Decode of Beacon 3EF42AF43F81FE0